jro31/jethro-codes/_articles/my-story.md

 The world was opening-up now, and it seemed the right time to start pursuing the life that had attracted me to coding in the first place.

+## The future

+When I look back from where I am today, to the guy at 16 who gave up on an A-level computing course after one class, I can't help but wonder what could have been had I stuck with it.

+Every decision that I've made in my life has got me to where I am now, and I like where I am now, so I regret nothing.
+But it is ironic that I gave up computing in order to spend the last six years of my education studying business, only to never work in business and instead become a software engineer.

+I think the reality that I'm in my mid-thirties, competing in the job market with computer science graduates in their early twenties, has always given me an added motivation.

+I know that everything else being equal, I can't compete with them.
+So I have to be willing to work harder, to learn more quickly, to be more receptive to change, just to even out the playing field.

+And in that vein, despite successfully earning an income as a Rails dev for almost three years on leaving this job, I was very aware of a gaping hole in my skillset.

+Even the improved Plant as Usual version 2 had a front-end consisting of jQuery, as I'd never had to time to properly learn a front-end library.

+I'd earned well during this time, but since getting my first job, had taken nothing but enforced time-off.

+Being uncharacteristically static, I'd had a pretty low cost of living for someone living in London.

+You can take the backpack off the backpacker, but you can't take the backpacker off the backpack.
+Or something like that.
+I've still never really snapped-out of my backpacker mentality of saving absolutely every penny possible.

+So by this point I had a good chunk of savings behind me, which meant I could afford some time-off to... to code.

+I've come to accept that as my reality now.
+In fact, with the exception of one in September 2019, I haven't gone a week without coding since I arrived at the bootcamp three and a half years ago.

+For the first time though, I didn't focus on Rails, and used this time to firstly learn, and to then build several applications using React, including two built with a React/Next.js front-end with a Rails API.

+Dedicating so much time to learning React, I almost consider myself a React developer as much as a Rails dev now, but they're two skills that complement each so well, that I intend to pursue both equally going forwards.

+And although I'll never close myself off to learning new things, in the immediate future, that's how I hope to work.

 ## Why I code

 When I'd come back to the UK in November 2018, the loose plan I had was to stay here for 2 years.